kentlouisetonino/node-s3/README.md

 ## Description
-> A Backend Application that will allow you to test your AWS S3 Bucket connection and do some CRUD operations.
+> A Server-Side Application that will allow you to test your AWS S3 Bucket connection and do some CRUD operations.

 <br />